Daniyal-Qureshi/dicebear_avatar_gem/README.md

 2. **Submit Pull Requests:** Once you've identified an issue or have a contribution in mind, you can submit a pull request to implement the changes.
 Our collaborative environment ensures that your contributions are reviewed and integrated effectively.

-By following these steps, you can actively participate in the growth of the NamedayApi gem.
+By following these steps, you can actively participate in the growth of the DicebearAvatar gem.
 We value your input and look forward to working together to make this project even better.

 ## License